finos/glue/docs/BP_People/Business_Partner_To_Person_Relationship_Type.md

 ## Data Dictionary - Entity Table: Business_Partner_To_Person_Relationship_Type`

-Type of the relationships between business partner and person
+This table stores the "Type of the Relationships" between business partner and person.

 |Primary Key ('id')|.|ENGINE = InnoDB|.|.|